OSGConnect/connectbook/stashcache.md

 What is StashCache?
 -------------------

 StashCache is a data service for OSG which transparently caches data near compute sites for faster delivery to active grid jobs.
-The standard practice of using HT Condor file transfer or http to move data files to grid sites can be inefficient for certain workflows.
-StashCache uses a distributed network filesystem (based on XRootD proxy caching) which provides an alternative method for transferring input files to jobs sites.
+The standard practice of using HTCondor file transfer or http to move data files to grid sites can be inefficient for certain workflows.
+StashCache uses a distributed network filesystem (based on XRootD proxy caching) which provides an alternative method for transferring input files to compute sites.
 It is implemented through a handful of strategically-distributed sites which provide caching of the input data files.

 When to use StashCache
 -----------------------